clp-research/slurk-bots/wordle/ReadMe.md

 docker run -e SLURK_TOKEN=$WORDLE_BOT_TOKEN -e SLURK_USER=$WORDLE_BOT -e SLURK_WAITING_ROOM=$WAITING_ROOM -e WORDLE_TASK_ID=$TASK_ID -e SLURK_PORT=5000 --net="host" slurk/wordle-bot &
 ```

 To access the waiting rooms, you will need to input the saved tokes as well as any string as username.
-If you ran the setup script, there will be two tokes towards the end that will look something like below.
+If you ran the setup script, there will be two tokens towards the end that will look something like below.
 You could use one for each instance of the bots playing Wordle together.
 ```
 2f42a98e-0a29-43c2-9f94-97b38f25c30f
 4cf0a403-c8d4-48fa-a7b0-b8ea7d52a364